Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Results

 \subsubsection{Squared Mahalanobis Distance Sensitivity Constraint}

-A scenario starting from \gls{tca} and spanning the period of 1 orbit is used to analyze the influence of the $\smd$ sensitivity constraint on the maneuver.
-In \cref{fig:ipcgrad}, the $\ipc$ for the cases with and without the $\smd$ sensitivity constraint are shown.
-The ballistic trajectory violates the $\ipc$ threshold in 15 nodes.
-The relative position of these nodes after the maneuver is represented in \cref{fig:sphere}.
-To simplify the representation the relative states are plotted in a space in which the keep-out zone is a unit sphere.
-If $\boldsymbol{C}_{\mathcal{I},i}$ is the combined covariance matrix at node $i$ expressed in the \gls{eci} frame, its eigenvectors matrix $\vec{V}$ is the DCM from a reference frame oriented on the axes of the covariance and \gls{eci}; the corresponding diagonal matrix of the eigenvalues is $\vec{D}$.
-The stretched and rotated relative position points in \cref{fig:sphere} are computed as

-\cref{fig:sphere} reports the trajectory obtained using 4 different $\overline{\Delta P}_{IC}$ thresholds.
-Decreasing the allowable deviation in terms of $\ipc$ at a distance \gls{hbr} in the direction of the gradient of $\smd$, the trajectory is progressively shifted towards the semi-major axis of the ellipsoid.
-At the point of conjunction between the semi-major axis and the surface, the gradient of $\smd$ is minimum.
-In \cref{fig:ipcgrad} a zoom of the region in which the $\ipc$ of the ballistic trajectory is over the limit is shown.
-The maximum value of $\ipc$ happens at $t/T = 0.73333$.
-All four maneuvers have the effect of lowering the $\ipc$ maximum value to $10^{-6}$; the increasingly constraining value of $\overline{\Delta P}_{IC}$, though, bounds $\Delta\ipc$ to increasingly lower values.
-Note that the $\smd$ sensitivity constraint is applied only in $t/T = 0.73333$, since it is the only node in which $\ipc$ is high enough to trigger its activation.
-Indeed, in \cref{fig:dIpc} $\Delta\ipc$ computed in the direction opposite to $\nabla\smd$ respects the limit in all cases.
+A scenario starting from \gls{tca} and spanning the period of 1 orbit is used to analyze the influence of the \gls{smd} sensitivity constraint on the maneuver.
+In \cref{fig:ipcgrad}, \gls{ipc} for the cases with and without the \gls{smd} sensitivity constraint are shown.
+In \cref{fig:ipcgrad} a zoom of the region in which the \gls{ipc} of the ballistic trajectory is over the limit is shown.
+The maximum value of \gls{ipc} happens at $0.73333$ orbits from \gls{tca}.
+All four maneuvers have the effect of lowering the \gls{ipc} maximum value to $10^{-6}$; the increasingly constraining value of $\overline{\Delta P}_{IC}$, though, bounds $\Delta\ipc$ to increasingly lower values.
+Note that the \gls{smd} sensitivity constraint is applied only at $0.73333$ orbits, since it is the only node in which \gls{ipc} is high enough to trigger its activation.
+Indeed, in \cref{fig:dIpc}, $\Delta\ipc$ computed in the direction opposite to $\nabla\smd$ respects the limit in all cases.
 This limit is respectively $4\times 10^{-7}$, $3\times 10^{-7}$, $2\times 10^{-7}$, and $10^{-7}$.

 The total $\dv$ required with the constraint's introduction increases when the safety margin increases.
-From the unconstrained case to the case with $\rho=0.1$, the $\dv$ goes from $255$ to $260$, $378$, $496$, and $569$ \si{mm/s}.
-The maneuver is always a single-impulse applied at the first node and the tangential component becomes more and more dominant.
+From the unconstrained case to the case with $\rho=0.1$, the $\dv$ goes from $257$ to $265$, $387$, $507$, and $580$ \si{mm/s}.
+The maneuver is always a single-firing applied at the first node and the tangential component becomes more and more dominant.